m1ch3al/flipper-zero-dev-tutorial/README.md

 Let's analyze all the part of the FAP:

 ## application.fam
-This one of the most important file, if you want to create a FAP.
+If you want to create a FAP, this kind of file is **mandatory**.
 For example, if you are familiar with Java/Kotlin (especially for Android OS) probably you'll remember *AndroidManifest.xml*: the concept is the same.
 If you don't what is a manifest, don't worry: this is a simple text (ascii) file with a list of "declarations" required to run the FAP correctly.
 Within **application.fam** it's possible to find all the information regarding the behavior of the FAP: you can specify the resources that the FAP will use (like images), which kind of application will be (a plugin or external), the entry point of the FAP, the **appid**, the category and so on.
-Most of them will be will be analyzed individually, allowing you to implement the functionality of all the statements.
+Most of them will be analyzed individually, allowing you to implement the functionality of all the statements.

 ## icon.png
 When you turned on your Flip.x0, probably you saw a many FAP in the various menu of the system.